Los Niños Primero at a Glance

 Our program stays connected to these families and students throughout their childhood with supplementary programs in the arts, orchestra, chorus, karate and soccer and with relevant parenting educational workshops.
 Many of the children return to us as teenagers and volunteer in our classroom through high school and college.
 The extracurricular activities we offer our families engage the students and provide a sense of community.
 From the age of five, the students and their families are supported and encouraged to participate in these enriching activities.
 The orchestra, chorus, karate and soccer meet twice a week throughout the year.
 Karate focuses on discipline training; soccer develops teamwork; the orchestra helps to advance concentration and math skills; and the chorus contributes to improved bilingual language skills.
 All of the extracurricular activities promote creativity, self-confidence and the reassurance of belonging to a caring community.

 - 258 preschool children each year attend our free, academic summer program and Saturday school sessions.

 - 1,600 preschool students from Sandy Springs have completed our program since we began in June 2001.

-- 118 Teen Volunteers from several Atlanta-area schools work in the classrooms with our Georgia-certified teachers throughout the year and assist in fundraising efforts.
+- 118 Youth Volunteers from several Atlanta-area schools work in the classrooms with our Georgia-certified teachers throughout the year and assist in fundraising efforts.

-- 32% of our Teen Volunteers participated in Los Niños Primero as students and were eager to return to serve as role models for the LNP students and leaders in their communities.
+- 32% of our Youth Volunteers participated in Los Niños Primero as students and were eager to return to serve as role models for the LNP students and leaders in their communities.